 What is the significance of Ash Wednesday?
 What is Lent’s purpose?
 Is it wrong to feature an ash cross on your forehead on Ash Wednesday?

 “M” gave his life to Christ two years ago; but his twin brother, “H,” showed no interest at the time.
-Now “H” is meeting with Emre weekly, asking deep questions, and bringing curious friends with him.
+Now “H” is meeting with our missionary weekly, asking deep questions, and bringing curious friends with him.
 Pray that all will come to faith in Jesus.

 How do you traditionally celebrate Lent?

 Many use Lent as a time to “fast” from something.
 In fact, as Tim begins his new sermon series this Sunday, he is going to begin by talking about “fasting.”
 The purpose of “fasting” is to free up time in order to direct our attention to God.
 The whole point of the traditional spiritual practices is to create space in our lives so that God might provide nourishment to our souls, enabling our lives to be transformed so that we might become more like Jesus to glorify God the Father, yielding the abundant life He promises and empowering us to love others.
 The spiritual disciplines are intended to deepen our relationship with Jesus and to make us aware of what we might need to confess and release in our lives in order to better reflect Jesus.